 1. Baobab Seed Oil (Adansonia digitata) — The Collagen Queen

-Baobab is the kind of oil that feels like it was made for hormone-dry skin.
+Baobab has the kind of oil that feels like it was made for hormone-dry skin.
 It’s rich in omega fatty acids and antioxidants, and it supports softness and elasticity.

 Skin win: helps menopausal skin look more supple and less “tight.”